Video mode initialization and transition to protected mode

 Information about potential values for this field can be also found in the Linux kernel boot protocol document:

-This tells us that we can add the vga option to the GRUB (or another bootloader's) configuration file and it will pass this option to the kernel command line.
-This option can have different values as mentioned in the description above.
+This tells us that we can add the vga option to the kernel's command line.
+As mentioned in the description above, this option can have different values.
 For example, it can be an integer number 0xFFFD or ask.
-If you pass ask to vga, you will see a menu with the possible video modes.
-We can test it using QEMU virtual machine:
+If you pass ask to vga, you see a menu with the possible video modes.
+We can test it using QEMU virtual machine as we did in the previous chapters:

 If you did everything correctly, after the kernel is loaded it will ask you to press the ENTER.
 By pressing on it you should see something like this: